-- Shading and lighting; if required, textures and environments, - Assembling and transport simulations, - Creating VRML files, e.g. for the Internet, directly from HiCAD and - Exporting the 3-D model as TGF file, and further processing through to animation with the Gamma Ray rendering program.
+- Shading and lighting; if required, textures and environments, - Simulations, - Creating VRML files, e.g. for the Internet, directly from HiCAD and - Exporting the 3-D model as TGF file, and further processing through to animation with the Gamma Ray rendering program.